Home / Family Fun by Season / Autumn Family Fun Guide / The Best East Coast Day Trips for Bucks County Families

 Ringing Rocks

 Ringing Rocks Park is a 128 acre park nestled in the woods in Upper Black Eddy.
 Located within the park is a field of boulders, about 7-8 acres in size, that have an unusual property–when the rocks are struck (pack a hammer) they ring as if hollow.
-A short hike further down takes you to High Falls, Bucks County’s largest waterfall (although to be honest, it’s not that large and it only flows after heavy rain… a lovely hike nonetheless).
-Pair all that with a nice picnic lunch and you’re good to go.
-An important note for families with little ones though–anyone under 6 will certainly need a hand to hold while scrambling over the rocks so if going with more than one child, consider bringing an extra pair of hands.
+A short hike further down takes you to High Falls, Bucks County’s largest waterfall (although to be honest, it’s not that large and it only flows after heavy rain.
+It’s a lovely hike nonetheless).

 Howell Living History Farm

-Lambertville, NJ
+70 Woodens Lane, Lambertville, NJ

-• Have a little extra time?
+Have a little extra time?
 The town of Lambertville, has a walkable downtown with lots of interesting shops and great places to eat.
 We especially love More Than Q for their low-key, family-friendly vibe and their incredible brisket and mac and cheese.

 The Bucks County Children’s Museum

-This 10,000 square-foot facility is home to several, hands-on exhibits that encourage learning through pretend-play for children 12 months through approximately 7 years old.
+The Bucks County Children’s Museum is a 10,000 square-foot facility that’s home to several, hands-on exhibits that encourage learning through pretend-play for children 12 months through approximately 7 years old.
 While food is not allowed in the galleries, a packed lunch can be enjoyed in their multi-purpose room or their outdoor picnic area.

 While certainly a fun trip for any day of the week, it should be noted that reservations are required on weekends as it is their busiest time.

-• For some extra fun, consider strolling through New Hope to check out their unique shops and family-friendly attractions.
+For some extra fun, consider strolling through New Hope to check out their unique shops and family-friendly attractions.
 Check out our Guide to New Hope here, for all the best insider tips.

 Nockamixon State Park

-This 5,286 acre state park in the rolling hills of Bucks County offers popular activities such as picnicking, swimming, hiking, biking, disc golfing, boating, and more.
+This 5,286 acre Nockamixon State Park in the rolling hills of Bucks County offers popular activities such as picnicking, swimming, hiking, biking, disc golfing, boating, and more.
 A lovely place to spend an afternoon or early summer morning with the family.
-The park is open every day of the year, sunrise to sunset.
-Day use areas close at dusk.

 Bowman’s Hill Wildflower Preserve

-As the nation’s one-and-only living museum specifically devoted to native plants, the Preserve has something to offer everyone regardless of age.
 In one trip you can take an “I-Spy” hike, meander the spiral-shaped labyrinth nestled among the trees, or look for turtles at Founder’s Pond.
 A beautiful place to visit no matter the season.

-30-60 Minutes
+30-60 Minutes from Bucks County

 So much color everywhere!
 Courtesy of Crayola Experience